-- ➤ To overlook the activities of the commission as a whole and ensure that the commission is on track with the overall goals of the Training Commission. - Write the quarterly and annual reports - Organise monthly Skype meetings with all commissioners - > Attend the officials Skype meetings - ➤ Remain in regular contact with LO for IFISO to coordinate the responsibilities for external events Stay in close contact with IFSA 7 and all officials to be aware of the training needs in IFSA
+- a.
+To overlook the activities of the commission as a whole and ensure that the commission is on track with the overall goals of the Capacity Development Commission. - b.
+Write the quarterly and annual reports - c.
+Organise monthly Skype meetings with all commissioners - d.
+Attend the officials Skype meetings - e.
+Remain in regular contact with LO for IFISO to coordinate the responsibilities for external events Stay in close contact with IFSA 7 and all officials to be aware of the training needs in IFSA